ARCHER2-HPC/archer2-website/_posts/2021-06-24-cse-main-cabinet.md

 Today saw a significant milestone in our move towards our full 23 cabinet ARCHER2 system.

 A small group of CSE staff gained access to the main HPE Cray EX supercomputing system today and are currently putting it through its paces.
-Andy, William, David, Adrian, Julien and Michael will be testing functionality and performance, while looking at porting and testing a wide range of applications.
+Andy, William, David, Adrian, Julien and Kevin will be testing functionality and performance, while looking at porting and testing a wide range of applications.

 A few pictures of them getting started.
 As and when we can we will provide updates on early experiences and performance results.